 Slice thickness plays an important role in calcium scoring, and traditional Agatston scoring is only defined at a slice thickness of 3 mm.
 Recent studies have shown that the accuracy and sensitivity of Agatston scoring are improved when slice thickness is decreased (van der Werf et al., 2022).
 Our simulation was limited to 0.5 mm slice thickness which is expected to provide more accurate and sensitive comparisons for Agatston scoring.
 Nonetheless, future studies might provide insights by varying the slice thickness.
 This study was also limited by the lack of realistic cardiac hardware, such as stents, known to cause blooming or motion artifacts (Mahnken, 2012).
 Future studies should account for this by including physical phantoms with realistic cardiac hardware or a robust patient data set.

 Fewer total scans were included in the physical phantom analysis compared to the simulated analysis, resulting in fewer calcium scores.
 This is a limitation and becomes more pronounced in the sensitivity and specificity analysis, where false-negative (CAC=0) and false-positive (CAC>0) results are rare.
+Therefore, sensitivity and specificity analysis was not performed on the physical phantoms.
 In addition, motion was not included in the physical phantom analysis.
-Also, the simulated motion is based on a motion algorithm for magnetic resonance imaging.
 More physical phantom scans, including scans affected by motion, need to be included in future studies.
 This would provide more robust accuracy, reproducibility, sensitivity, and specificity measurements and would result in a more reliable expected percentage of false-negative (CAC=0) and false-positive (CAC>0) scores for each calcium quantification technique.